 However, if you still intend to get married but can’t do so within the 90-day period, there are options available to you.
 You still entered the US legally, but you’ll have to submit form I-130 along with your application for adjustment of status.
 This comes with an addition USCIS filing fee – an extra $420.

 In addition to this extra fee, you may be required to speak to a consular officer who will question you on why you didn’t get married in the period, and they may scrutinize your evidence.
 You may also be required to have another medical exam.

-Visa fraud and marriage fraud has been a rising problem for US immigration officials, and as such spouse visas and fiance visas come under increased scrutiny.
-Marriage fraud is when the person coming to the US is doing so fraudulently on a spouse or fiance visa with the intention of avoiding US immigration laws and to falsely acquire immigration benefits such as a green card.
+Visa fraud and marriage fraud have been a rising problem for US immigration officials, and as such spouse visas and fiance visas come under increased scrutiny.
+Marriage fraud is when the person coming to the US is doing so fraudulently on a spouse or fiance visa with the intention of avoiding US immigration laws and falsely acquire immigration benefits such as a green card.

 This is why, during your interview with an immigration official, questions will focus on the validity and authenticity of your relationship.
-It is your job to convince them that your relationship is genuine through not just strong supplmentary evidence with your application, but also your answer to questions in an interview.
+It is your job to convince them that your relationship is genuine through not just strong supplementary evidence with your application, but also your answer to questions in an interview.
 You must persuade the immigration official of your genuine intention to get married and lead a life together with your fiance in the US.